GLOBAL MARKETS-World stocks hold gains; dollar dips on U.S. labor data, yuan surge

 "Overall it looks like investors will be in a wait-and-see mode ahead of the Labor Department report tomorrow," said Aaron Clark, portfolio manager at GW&K Investment Management.

-The dollar slipped to a 3-week low against a basket of currencies.
-China stepped into both its onshore and offshore yuan markets to shore up the faltering yuan, sparking speculation that it wants a firm grip on the currency ahead of Donald Trump's inauguration on Jan.
+China stepped into both its onshore and offshore yuan markets to shore up the faltering yuan, sparking speculation that it wants a firm grip on the currency ahead of U.S. President Donald Trump's inauguration on Jan.
 20.

 "All we're seeing is a continuation of the overnight move, which is dollar weakness," said Chapdelaine Foreign Exchange Managing Director Douglas Borthwick.

-The dollar index, which measures the greenback against a basket of six major rivals, was down 1.14 percent to 101.53.
+The dollar index - which measures the greenback against a basket of six major rivals - was down 1.27 percent to 101.4, a three-week low.

+U.S. Treasury debt yields fell for a third straight session, as investors grew uncertain about the incoming Trump administration and waited for more clarity about its policies before taking more positions.

+Buying in Treasuries also accelerated after weaker-than-expected U.S. private sector payrolls data.